Skip to main content

 \begin{equation*} mx'' + cx' + kx = F(t) . \end{equation*}

-This is a linear second order constant coefficient ODE.
+The equation is a linear second order constant coefficient ODE.
 We say the motion is

-1. forced, if \(F \not\equiv 0\) (if \(F\) is not identically zero),
+1. forced if \(F \not\equiv 0\) (if \(F\) is not identically zero),

-2. unforced or free, if \(F \equiv 0\) (if \(F\) is identically zero),
+2. unforced or free if \(F \equiv 0\) (if \(F\) is identically zero),

-3. damped, if \(c > 0\text{,}\) and
+3. damped if \(c > 0\text{,}\) and

-4. undamped, if \(c = 0\text{.}\)
+4. undamped if \(c = 0\text{.}\)

 This system appears in lots of applications even if it does not at first seem like it.
 Many real-world scenarios can be simplified to a mass on a spring.
 For example, a bungee jump setup is essentially a mass and spring system (you are the mass).
 It would be good if someone did the math before you jump off the bridge, right?
 Let us give two other examples.

 Here is an example for electrical engineers.
 Consider the pictured RLC circuit.
 There is a resistor with a resistance of \(R\) ohms, an inductor with an inductance of \(L\) henries, and a capacitor with a capacitance of \(C\) farads.
-There is also an electric source (such as a battery) giving a voltage of \(E(t)\) volts at time \(t\) (measured in seconds).
-Let \(Q(t)\) be the charge in coulombs on the capacitor and \(I(t)\) be the current in the circuit.
-The relation between the two is \(Q' = I\text{.}\) By elementary principles we find \(L I' + RI + \nicefrac{Q}{C} = E\text{.}\) We differentiate to get
+There is also an electric source (such as a battery) with voltage of \(E(t)\) volts at time \(t\) (measured in seconds).
+Let \(Q(t)\) be the charge (in coulombs) on the capacitor and \(I(t)\) be the current (in amperes) in the circuit.
+The relation between the two is \(Q' = I\text{.}\) By elementary principles, we find \(L I' + RI + \nicefrac{Q}{C} = E\text{.}\) We differentiate to get

 \begin{equation*} L I''(t) + R I'(t) + \frac{1}{C} I(t) = E'(t) . \end{equation*}

 This is a nonhomogeneous second order constant coefficient linear equation.
-As \(L, R\text{,}\) and \(C\) are all positive, this system behaves just like the mass and spring system.
+As \(L, R\text{,}\) and \(C\) are all positive, this circuit behaves just like the mass and spring system.
 Position of the mass is replaced by current.
 Mass is replaced by inductance, damping is replaced by resistance, and the spring constant is replaced by one over the capacitance.
 The change in voltage becomes the forcing function—for constant voltage this is an unforced motion.

 Our next example behaves like a mass and spring system only approximately.
 Suppose a mass \(m\) hangs on a pendulum of length \(L\text{.}\) We seek an equation for the angle \(\theta(t)\) (in radians).
 Let \(g\) be the force of gravity.
 Elementary physics mandates that the equation is